hvbinh/demo-amazon/README.md

 Report in : /test-output/emailable-report.html

-Notes: develop in Windown OS
+Notes: develop in Windows OS